Understanding communication flows in Agency Swarm.

 output_type

-to allow agents to communicate with each other.
-By adding agents to the second-level list, it simply adds a new recipient to the SendMessage
+tool to allow agents to communicate with each other.
+By defining communication flows, it adds new recipients to the SendMessage

 function.
 If you’d like to modify the behavior of this tool, you can do so by creating your own Custom Communication Flows (Advanced).